Closed-Loop Policy Inference and Evaluation#

 $MODELS_DIR/lift_object_checkpoint/model_11999.pt

-Replace checkpoint paths in the examples below with this path to evaluate the pre-trained model.
+Replace checkpoint paths in the examples below with this path.

 Evaluation Methods#